Tinker-Twins/Music_Tracks_Project/README.md

 File -> Library -> Export Library (Make sure to save it in the correct folder)

-Note: iTUnes might change UI and/or export format any time!
+Note: iTunes might change UI and/or export format any time!